-- 3. To set a continued header or footer's contents, go to a portion of the table after the first and change the header contents there. - You can uncheck Repeat as Header or Repeat as Footer in the Table menu any time to remove the header or footer rows from continued tables. - Once you add automatic header rows and footer rows, the remaining table rows are considered "body rows."
+- 3. To set a continued header or footer's contents, go to a portion of the table after the first and change the header contents there. - You can define Header Rows and Footer Rows either at the time of table creation in the Table Properties dialog or in the Table tab of measurement palette. - You can uncheck Repeat as Header or Repeat as Footer in the Table menu any time to remove the header or footer rows from continued tables. - Once you add automatic header rows and footer rows, the remaining table rows are considered "body rows."
 Options in the Select submenu of the Table menu let you select all the Header Rows, Footer Rows, and Body Rows in any instance of a continued table for formatting.